paradoxe-tech/bioprod/README.md

 # Installation

 First, get ollama and pull the model you want.
-It needs to support tool-embedding.
+It needs to s tool-embedding.

 ```bash
 curl -fsSL https://ollama.com/install.sh | sh